fbie/optimized-closure-experiments/Readme.md

-2017-03-07, v.
-0.1
+2017-03-09, v.
+0.2

 # Optimized Closures in F# #

 While implementing a data structure that represents high-level contiguous arrays, we ran into some strange performance behavior.
-After digging around in the F# core libraries, we found the that reason for this are F#'s optimized closures, whose effect we explore in the following.
+After digging around in the F# core libraries, we found that the reason for this is the use of F#'s optimized closures, whose effect we explore in the following.

 ## The Problem ##